 Nerve conduction studies can differentiate between damage to the myelin sheath of the nerve (surrounding fatty coating) or damage to the axon (central portion) of the nerve.
 This is due to the myelin sheath being an insulator of the impulse and so damage to this part of the nerve causes a significant decrease in the nerve conduction velocity.
 If an impulse is considerably slower than normal, damage to the myelin sheath is present.
 If the nerve’s response is decreased but at a normal speed, then damage to the nerve axon is present.

 What happens during the test?

-Electrodes are attached to the skin using tape, velcro or a special paste.
-One of these is a pulse emitting electrode which is positioned directly over the nerve which is being tested.
+Electrodes are attached to the skin using tape, velcro, or a special paste.
+One of these is a pulse-emitting electrode that is positioned directly over the nerve which is being tested.
 Recording electrodes are then positioned over the muscle(s) that the nerve supplies.